jnozzi/cocoadev.com/SiteContent/General/HowToAvoidSendToAppleWindow.markdown

 ----

-yeah yeah, that's the ticket - it's crashing because it ''needs'' to crash
+yeah yeah, that's the ticket - it's crashing because it *needs* to crash

 ----

 Duuuuuuuude.
-That's ''deep''.
+That's *deep*.